Critical Listening 1

 Instructor

-Robin Moore is a professional, audio engineer with over 2 decades of experience as a freelancer and an employee of WGBH Radio, Boston, MA after having studied Music, Production & Engineering at The Berklee College of Music and Electrical Engineering at Brown University.
-She has recorded and mixed remote recordings of live performances and studio projects for a variety of genres that include jazz, (Dave Liebman, Saxophone Summit, at Birdland), classical, (The Chorus of Westerly), and R&B/house music, (Groove Theory, Brandy, Victor Simonelli) for major record labels such as Epic Records, Motown Records and independent labels.
-She also served as an audio technology consultant for (Numark Industries/Alesis) in 2002, when the 2 companies merged and has taught audio and radio production at Emerson College, Boston, MA.
+Robin Moore is a professional, audio engineer with over 2 decades of experience as a freelancer and an employee of WGBH Radio, Boston, MA after having studied Music, Production & Engineering at Berklee College of Music and Electrical Engineering at Brown University.
+She has recorded and mixed remote recordings of live performances and studio projects for a variety of genres that include jazz, classical, and R&B/house music, for major record labels such as Epic, Motown, and independent labels.
+She has also taught audio and radio production at Emerson College, Boston, MA.

 Read More

-Since 1998, Robin has become a well-respected and sought after audio engineer at WGBH Educational Foundation, where she records, edits and mixes music projects in the Fraser Performance Studio.
-Her Fraser projects include orchestral recordings for popular video games, like world renown, Final Fantasy XV, (Square-Enix, SoundtRec), folk and rock music recordings and mixes for the (WGBH Front Row Boston) video series, (Will Dailey, Tash Sultana), jazz ensemble recordings for video for WGBH’s Jazz 24/7, (John Stein, Lauren Henderson), Celtic music for Brian O’Donovan’s “A Celtic Sojourn” and recordings for outside client projects, (Gail Ann Dorsey).
-She regularly records, edits and mixes for (The World) news program, a WGBH co-production that airs weekdays on over 300 radio stations nationwide in the USA.
+Since 1998, Robin has become a well-respected and sought after audio engineer at the WGBH Educational Foundation, where she records, edits, and mixes music projects in the Fraser Performance Studio.
+Her Fraser projects include orchestral recordings for popular video games, like the world-renowned Final Fantasy XV, as well as, folk and rock music recordings and mixes for the WGBH Front Row Boston video series, and more.
+She regularly records, edits, and mixes for The World news program, a WGBH co-production that airs weekdays on more than 300 radio stations nationwide in the USA.
 Robin recorded, mixed and co-produced the remix of The World’s theme music that airs at the beginning of each show.
-While she is not working on other clients’ projects, she composes, performs and produces her own, as she is also a keyboardist of 39 years with a passion for dance music.
+While she is not working on other clients’ projects, she composes, performs, and produces her own music.
+She is also a keyboardist of 39 years with a passion for dance music.
 Read Less

 Questions?